eapearson/kbase-skd-module-job-browser-bff/docs/testing.md

 ## run the tests

-The run the final tests, simply issue, in the same terminal window:
+To run the final tests, simply issue, in the same terminal window:

 ```bash
 kb-sdk test